IBISAgent: Reinforcing Pixel-Level Visual Reasoning in MLLMs for Universal Biomedical Object Referring and Segmentation: Dataset Details

 \subsubsection{Commonly-Used Medical VQA Datasets.}

 During RL training, we jointly use common medical VQA datasets and our curated pixel-level reasoning corpus.
-This hybrid training strategy preserves the model’s visual understanding and question-answering abilities, enabling the policy to selectively invoke pixel-space reasoning only when necessary.
-Ablation studies (as shown in the main paper) confirm that this data configuration is both reasonable and effective. \cref{tab:VQANum} reports the number of VQA pairs in the medical VQA datasets used in our training.
+This hybrid training strategy preserves the model’s visual understanding and question-answering abilities, enabling the policy to selectively invoke pixel-space reasoning only when necessary. \cref{tab:VQANum} reports the number of VQA pairs in the medical VQA datasets used in our training.